ikim025/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 # Introduction
-Process in the beginning of our coding carreer:
+When I began coding, my process consisted of:

   * Writing down the problem (homework or personal project)
   * Thinking of some useful functions that might help me
   * Deciding what objects to use
   * Opening up my editor and just start programming
-  * Recognizing my failing plan and throw aside my plan, and struggle to complete what we set out to do
+  * Realizing I didn't think of everything and throw aside my plan and struggle to complete what I set out to do

-Without any clear thoughts on how coding works, alot of time is thrown to garbage.
+A lot of time was wasted planning a design that wouldn't work, but also rewriting code without a clear idea of what my code was doing.

-Realizing this pain point, we start to practice Test Driven Development.
+Realizing this pain point I started practicing Test Driven Development.

 ## What is Test Driven Development

 Test Driven Development (TDD) is a [software development process](http://en.wikipedia.org/wiki/Software_development_process).
 Development processes are methodologies to write code in stages (or cycles).
 In general these methodologies are meant to help speed up development, minimize bugs, and keep code bases malleable.

 Even though there are many different approaches to development, I prefer TDD because its style is to keep code simple and robust.